Catnip: Effect on felines

 Effects of catnip on most domestic cats include rolling, pawing, and frisking.
 For cats not biologically affected by catnip, other plants that may trigger a response include valerian root and leaves, silver vine, and Tatarian honeysuckle wood.

 Catnip contains the feline attractant nepetalactone.
-N. cataria (and some other species within the genus Nepeta) are known for their behavioral effects on the cat family, not only on domestic cats, but also other species.
+N. cataria (and some other species within the genus Nepeta) are known for their behavioral effects on the cat family, including domestic cats and other species.
 Several tests showed that leopards, cougars, servals, and lynxes often reacted strongly to catnip in a manner similar to domestic cats.
 Lions and tigers may react strongly as well, but they do not react consistently in the same fashion.

 With domestic cats, N. cataria is used as a recreational substance for the enjoyment of pet cats, and catnip and catnip-laced products designed for use with domesticated cats are available to consumers.
 Common behaviors cats display when they sense the bruised leaves or stems of catnip are rubbing on the plant, rolling on the ground, pawing at it, licking it, and chewing it.
 Consuming much of the plant is followed by drooling, sleepiness, anxiety, leaping about, and purring.
 Some cats growl, meow, scratch, or bite at the hand holding it.
 The main response period after exposure is generally between 5 and 15 minutes, after which olfactory fatigue usually sets in.
 About one-third of cats are not affected by catnip.
 The behavior is hereditary.

 Cats detect nepetalactone through their olfactory epithelium, not through their vomeronasal organ.
 At the olfactory epithelium, the nepetalactone binds to one or more olfactory receptors.

 A 1962 pedigree analysis of 26 cats in a Siamese breeding colony suggested that the catnip response was caused by a Mendelian-dominant gene.
 A 2011 pedigree analysis of 210 cats in two breeding colonies (taking into account measurement error by repeated testing) showed no evidence for Mendelian patterns of inheritance but demonstrated heritabilities of h^{2} = 0.51–0.89 for catnip response behavior, indicating a polygenic liability threshold model.

 A study published in January 2021 suggests that felines are specifically attracted to the iridoids nepetalactone and nepetalactol, present in catnip and silver vine, respectively.

 Cats younger than six months might not exhibit behavioral change to catnip.
 Up to a third of cats are genetically immune to catnip effects but may respond in a similar way to other plants such as valerian (Valeriana officinalis) root and leaves, silver vine or matatabi (Actinidia polygama), and Tatarian honeysuckle (Lonicera tatarica) wood.